Verity is a physics with teaching BSc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

-I have been trying to add more BIPOC (Black, Indigenous and people of colour) authors and voices to my reading list, so I scoured some recommended reading lists online and made a shopping list on Amazon of books written by BIPOC.
+I have been trying to add more BIPOC (Black, Indigenous, and People of Color) authors and voices to my reading list, so I scoured some recommended reading lists online and made a shopping list on Amazon of books written by BIPOC.
 One that was repeatedly recommended to me was The Ballad of Black Tom by Victor LaValle.

 About the Book